KatTiel/brain_tumor_classification_CNN/README.md

 The data set was split into a **training set** (80%, 2451 records), a **validation set** (10%, 306 records) and a **test set** (10%, 307 records).

 ## Pre-trained Base ResNet50
-For this task, a Convolutional Neural Network (CNN) known as ResNet50 was employed as the pre-trained base.
+For this task, a Convolutional Neural Network (CNN) known as ResNet50 was employed as the pre-trained base (3).
 It was prior compared against other CNN models like VGG16 and VGG19, showing a significantly superior performance.
 ResNet50 has 50 layers and makes use of a technique called residual learning.
 This involves using shortcuts/skip connections between layers to learn adjustments to the input data rather than attempting to directly learn the entire transformation.
 This approach makes the network very effective.

 ## Strategies used to Diminish Overfitting